CICS110/CICS110.github.io/main/assignments/00-capstone/index.md

 * Include at least 5 functions that you have created and called elsewhere in the code.
 * Include branching logic.
 You must use at least one if-elif-else statement.
 * Use assert statements to test your branching logic.
 * Include looping.
-You must use at least one for loop AND at least one whle loop.
+You must use at least one for loop AND at least one while loop.
 The while loop must include a break statement and/or a continue statement inside the loop.
 * Include a comprehension for at least one of the following: mapping or filtering.
 * Include logic for working with a file You must read from and/or write to a file.
 The file could be a text file or a csv file.
 * Create and use a class with at least two methods (*we will discuss classes in lecture soon*).